dart-lang/language/accepted/future-releases/constructor-tearoffs/feature-specification.md

 ### Compile-time errors

-This section lists the compile-time errors associated with this feature.
+This section summarizes the compile-time errors associated with this feature.
 The _italic_ entries are commentary, which indicates that they are stated elsewhere already.

 It is compile-time error if an expression of the form `e.new <parameterPart>?` occurs, and `e` is not a type literal.